auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Using simple binary we can represent more complex concepts.
 All we need is a system that understands what each bit's answer of 1 or 0 represents an answer to a question.
 For a computation, the question is based on the rules of how the information is processed.
 How does information grow from binary?
 Well binary addition gives us a new output sequence from two given binary strings added together, new information generated from given information.

 Every human being is running something like a computer program, processing information.
+When we introspect on the question of can our mind be separate from our body, many believe we can separate.
+We see there are generalized aspects of computing information in how our brains work.
+We have a biological self and a simulated, information processing self.
+As we age the two can feel disconnected.
+We, the simulated selff, can grow divergent to and less attached to our body.

 Younger in my life I focused on the storage of information as the greatest good.
 To have experience and reflect on it was a good in its own sake.
 To store information persists its existence and meaning.
 As I learned more math, I realized the data for a complete mapping of the universe exists infinity times over.
 Consider the value of [pi](https://en.wikipedia.org/wiki/Pi).